msobanjo/courseware/topics/groovy/syntax/README.md

 println "Hello ${name}"
 ```
 We can use `System.getenv("USER")` to get the current user running the application.
-By just using the `println` function, try to print the same string, but for the current user who is running the applicatoin.
+By just using the `println` function, try to print the same string, but for the current user who is running the application.
 <details>
 <summary>Show Solution</summary>
 Function calls can be interpolated into strings just like variables: